 Michael Schneider called in the patent attorneys of MFG for the original infringement suit.
-He has long-standing ties to them, dating back to when the three name partners Axel Meyer-Wildhagen, Martin Meggle-Freund and Till Gerhard worked at Samson & Partner before setting up their own practice as MFG in 2011.
+He has long-standing ties to them, dating back to when the three name partners Frank Meyer-Wildhagen, Martin Meggle-Freund and Till Gerhard worked at Samson & Partner before setting up their own practice as MFG in 2011.

 Schneider also called in Axel Rinkler, a lawyer admitted to the Federal Court of Justice, for both appeals at this court.